Cataract Surgery in Palm Springs, FL

 More than 22 million Americans age 40 and older suffer from cataracts, an eye disease characterized by the clouding of the eye’s natural lens.
 Our ophthalmologists are highly trained and specialize in cataract surgery in Palm Springs, FL.
 Although eyeglasses and contact lenses can help manage the blurred vision effects of cataracts in its early stages, the only way to remove cataracts is through surgery.
-During cataract surgery in Palm Springs, FL, we remove the eye’s clouded lens is removed and replaced with an artificial lens, restoring clear vision and focusing power.
+During cataract surgery in Palm Springs, FL, we remove the eye’s clouded lens and replace it with an artificial lens, restoring clear vision and focusing power.
 Cataract surgery is one of the most common and effective procedures performed today — millions of patients have been able to enjoy clearer eyesight thanks to the procedure.

 At Visual Health, our board-certified ophthalmologists are cataract specialists trained in the latest and most effective surgical methods and laser technology for cataract removal.
 Patients in Central and Northern Palm Beach County and the surrounding areas trust our experts to help them regain their ability to see clearly and, as a result, make everyday life easier and more enjoyable.